Username or Email Address

 One thing White really focused on was getting more athletic.
 His progress in that regard is something he’s been pretty satisifed with.
 “I’ve been working on my balance a lot,” White said.
 “I’ve been working with a trainer twice a week and it’s paid off.
 I’ve added about three inches to my vertical and we’re hoping to continue that and get that even higher.”

 On the recruiting front, Portland State and UC San Diego continue to touch base with White.
 He’s hoping for more attention and feels that his junior year will give him the opportunity to get things going.
-“I’m just hoping for a good school season and my recruiting goes up from there,” “We have pieces and we should be good and I think a top four team in the state.
+“I’m just hoping for a good school season and my recruiting goes up from there,” White said.
+“We have pieces and we should be good and I think a top four team in the state.
 But we’ll see, you’ve got to play every game.”

 White currently ranks as the #2 ranked player in the PrepHoops Oregon Class of 2020 rankings.